Skip to main content

 Estrogen plays a vital role in modulating inflammation, which is the first and most critical stage of healing.
 Think of inflammation as the body’s emergency response team.
 An effective response is quick, targeted, and resolves once the area is secure.
 Estrogen helps ensure this efficiency.

 It fine-tunes the activity of immune cells, preventing an excessive or prolonged inflammatory reaction.
-In a state of estrogen deficiency, such as during menopause, the can become dysregulated, leading to more cellular damage and a delay in the transition to the rebuilding phase of healing.
+In a state of estrogen deficiency, such as during menopause, the inflammatory response can become dysregulated, leading to more cellular damage and a delay in the transition to the rebuilding phase of healing.

 The state of your hormonal environment directly dictates the speed and quality of your body’s response to any physical injury, including routine injections.